asherbhs/apl-book/README.md

-# Some Maths in Dyalog APL
+# How to do some things in Dyalog APL

 [Read the book here](https://asherbhs.github.io/apl-maths/intro.html)